bgabbasov/menta-0.3/doc/design-specification/design-specification.md

   2. Classify: Most probable model of the problem description is selected.
   2. Interpret: Menta maps parts of the request to the model properties.
   2. Validate: Menta validates the model, if validation fails creates clarification request to the user;
-   in this case it will use the Circe Menta AI environment to provide automated analysis of the incident requirements.
+   in this case it will use the **Menta Circe** environment to provide automated analysis of the incident requirements.
    The environment allows the extraction of models from the incoming incident requirements, their validation and the collection of technical-domain data about the requirements document, the system described in it.
 1. Formalisation: